ONSdigital/design-system/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-(!)
-Before you fill in this proposal template
+*** Before you fill in this proposal template ***

-- If you are suggesting a change to something that already exists in the ONS Design System, please propose it by commenting on the GitHub discussion (https://github.com/ONSdigital/design-system/discussions) for that component, pattern or style.
+- If you are suggesting a change to a component, pattern or style that is already in the ONS Design System, please comment on its GitHub discussion (https://github.com/ONSdigital/design-system/discussions).
 You can get to the discussion using the direct link at the bottom of each page in the Design System.

-- If you are proposing something new, check the Design System backlog (https://trello.com/b/dsgMhRlq/ons-design-system) first, to make sure something similar hasn't already been proposed.
-Please add any examples of evidence of your own, if it has already been proposed.
+- If you are proposing something new, check the Design System backlog (https://trello.com/b/dsgMhRlq/ons-design-system).
+There may already be a proposal for something similar.
+You can add examples of your own evidence to an existing proposal.
 To request access to the backlog, email jo.van.der.plank@ons.gov.uk

 -->

 ## What

-> Give a brief description of the new feature you want to propose for the ONS design system.
-This could be a new component, pattern or style, or new documentation for the Design System.
+> Give a brief description of the new feature you want to propose for the Design System.
+This could be a component, pattern or style, or new documentation for an existing feature.

 ## Why